Antibacterial / Antimicrobial

 Indication: Respiratory Tract Infection, Skin & Soft tissue Infections, Gynecological Infections, Urinary Tract Infection

-Better Cure rates than Roxithromycin in Acute otitis Media 2
+Better Cure rates than Roxithromycin in Acute Otitis Media

 Indication: Skin & Soft tissue Infections, Tonsillitis, Upper and Lower Respiratory Tract Infections, Acute Bacterial Sinusitis